Solar rotation: Surface rotation as an equation

-The differential rotation rate is usually described by the equation:
+The differential rotation rate of the photosphere can be approximated by the equation:

 where $\omega$ is the angular velocity in degrees per day, $\varphi$ is the solar latitude, A is angular velocity at the equator, and B, C are constants controlling the decrease in velocity with increasing latitude.
 The values of A, B, and C differ depending on the techniques used to make the measurement, as well as the time period studied.
 A current set of accepted average values is: